-TrustFactory Client Issuing CA shall notify the Subscriber of the issuance of a Certificate at an email address which was supplied by the Subscriber during the enrollment process or by any other equivalent method.
+Notification of the status of certificate issuance is available to the Subscriber on the Subscriber Management Portal.
+TrustFactory Client Issuing CA will notify the Subscriber of the issuance of a Certificate at an email address which was supplied by the Subscriber during the enrollment process or by any other equivalent method.